daronphang/programming-resources/cloud-computing/AWS/services/data-management/products.md

 Data can be stored in its original format (csv), Parquet or Orc (flat files optimized for data analytics).

+Lake Formation has built-in audit logging, and supports cell and row-level security through granular access policies.
+It also allows the use of resource tags to control access i.e. access policies are applied based on tags.

 ### Features

 - Simplified data lake creation